Concordium/concordium-node-sdk-js/pages/cis2-contracts.md

 using private keys for the sender account to sign the transaction before submitting to the node.

-Refer to the {page transactions.md transactions page} to see how to create an `AccountSigner`.
+Refer to the {@page transactions.md transactions page} to see how to create an `AccountSigner`.

 ```ts